jawills/QIME/docs/src/content/docs/objects/payment.md

 | Id               | QB ID            | `qime__qb_Id__c`            |
 | Sync Token       | QB SyncToken     | `qime__qb_SyncToken__c`     |

-To schedule payments syncing, perform the following:
+To schedule payments syncing, use the `scheduled jobs` tab in the `QIME` app.
+To manually schedule, perform the following:

 1. Open the `Developer Console`
 2. Run the following code snippet